Private ChatGPT for Business, Deployed on Your Infrastructure

 Eight capabilities LibreChat and Open WebUI deliver — together they cover every job you'd hire ChatGPT Enterprise for, plus the things vendor SaaS structurally can't do because it's multi-tenant.

-A polished ChatGPT-style chat interface that supports OpenAI, Anthropic, Gemini, AWS Bedrock, and any self-hosted model.
+A polished ChatGPT-style interface supporting OpenAI, Anthropic, Gemini, AWS Bedrock, and any self-hosted model.
 Switch models per conversation, save and share conversations across the team, native markdown and code blocks, file uploads with image and document understanding.
-Battle-tested at Shopify, Daimler, Boston University, ClickHouse, and Stripe.

-Build dedicated assistants for sales, support, legal, and engineering — each with custom system prompts, scoped tools (code interpreter, web search, MCP servers), and per-team document access.
-The sales assistant doesn’t pull from internal-only engineering docs; the legal assistant has access to the DMS the engineering assistant doesn’t.
+Dedicated assistants for sales, support, legal, and engineering — each with custom system prompts, scoped tools (code interpreter, web search, MCP servers), and per-team document access.
+The sales assistant doesn't pull from internal-only engineering docs; the legal assistant reaches the DMS the engineering assistant can't.

 Connect Slack, Drive, Confluence, iManage, NetDocuments, SharePoint.
 The assistant answers with grounded citations linked back to source paragraphs.
 Permission-aware retrieval respects each source's ACLs — users only see results from documents they have access to in the source app.